syncopika/piano_roll_browser/README.md

 # piano_roll_browser
 a music sequencer inspired by LMMS, one of the best software applications ever!
 also carries a bit of influence from PxTone Collage, another great application!

-This project is currently still a prototype. more to come hopefully! (^_^\)
+This project is ongoing.

 ### instructions:
 to change the name of the piece or the composer, double click on 'title' or 'composer', just above the buttons.